|PHYS2311||Mechanics I||3 ch (3C)|

 Role within programme and connections to other courses.
 This course is an important - and big! - first step away from the tremendously simplified problems that we have dealt with both in introductory university physics and in high school.
 We introduce the integration of greater mathematical sophistication in the treatment of physical situations, showing that comfort with a variety of mathematical techniques will allow us to study a greater range of - and more interesting - problems.
 Furthermore, this course serves to show that familiarity with the powerful Newtonian toolchest, which we have been using since high school, allows us to approach complicated, realistic situations with confidence.
 The inclusion of special relativity challenges us to think beyond the familiar.
 Content.
-Special relativity (including elements related to the development of the theory), advanced Newtonian kinematics and dynamics (translational and rotational), conservation principles, oscillatory motion, mechanics in non-inertial reference frames.
+Special relativity (including elements related to the development of the theory), advanced Newtonian kinematics and dynamics (translational and rotational), conservation principles.

 Co-requisite: MATH 2003 or equivalent.